Aleuritopteris anceps

 What's the taxonomical classification of Aleuritopteris anceps?

 Aleuritopteris anceps belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida, it is further organized into the subclass Polypodiinae and the order Polypodiales.
-This fern is a member of the family Pteridaceae, specifically falling under the genus Aleuritopteris, with its unique designation as the species anceps.
+Within the class Equisetopsida, it is organized into the subclass Polypodiinae and falls under the order Polypodiales.
+Its taxonomic lineage continues through the family Pteridaceae and the genus Aleuritopteris, ultimately reaching its specific designation as the species anceps.

 What are the morphological characteristics of this plant?